 April 9, 2018

-The benefits of using acid seem endless – smooth skin, less breakouts, softer wrinkles, even skin tone…
+The benefits of using acids seem endless – smooth skin, less breakouts, softer wrinkles, even skin tone…

 And there’s nothing to be scared of.
-Using the word ‘acid’ and ‘skin’ in the same sentence can feel strange at first, but it’s inportant to remember our skin (and indeed, our whole body) is made up of chemicals some of which, yes, are acids.
+Using the word ‘acid’ and ‘skin’ in the same sentence can feel strange at first, but it’s important to remember our skin (and indeed, our whole body) is made up of chemicals some of which, yes, are acids.
+Furthermore, the neutral pH of our skin is acidic, coming in around 4.7-5.7

-There are hundreds of different acids we could use on our skin, but today I’m going to try and keep things as simple as possible and talk about the main players for exfoliation – and those to look out for are glycolic, salicylic and lactic.
-And within those, there are two categories: AHA and BHA.
+There are hundreds of different acids we could use on our skin, but today I’m going to try and keep things as simple as possible and talk about the main players for exfoliation: AHA and BHA.
 Alpha hydroxy acids penetrate the top layer of the skin, while Beta hydroxy acids penetrate deeper into the skin.
-Glycolic and Lactic are both AHAs and great for anti aging while Salicylic is a BHA and used to tackle those under the skin spots and breakouts.
+Glycolic, lactic and mandelic are AHAs and great for anti aging while Salicylic is a BHA and used to tackle those under the skin spots and breakouts.

 Acids work by dissolving the ‘cement’ that holds dead skin cells to the surface, keeping it from shedding naturally.
 So using an AHA will get rid of the unwanted layer of dead skin and give you that glowing look.
 This also means any serum or skincare products you use have a better chance of actually penetrating the skin (rather than just sitting on top of dead skin) which means your serums will work better!
 Win win.